Mystikweb/GettingCleaningDataProject/CodeBook.md

 12. Combine all of the rows from both the test and training data sets into a merged set
     * *__NOTE__ This result will take you to step 4 of the requirements*
 13. Using the `dplyr` library group the merged data by subject and activity and get the average for each measurement
-14. Write out the results to the `analysis_result.csv` file
+14. Write out the results to the `analysis_result.txt` file
     * *__NOTE__ This result will take you to step 5 of the requirements*